5 Queries

 Open the database.

-Choose tab Create > Query Wizard (group Queries).
-The dialog box New Query is displayed.
-Here you can select the query type.
+Go to tab Create > Query Wizard (group Queries).
+The New Query dialog box opens.

-- Close the query and answer the question to save the changes withYes.
+- Close the query and save the changes.

-Explanation of conditions in a query, the Like operator, and wild cards.
+This section explains conditions in a query, the Like operator, and wildcards.

-In a query, you can define conditions, so that only those records which meet these conditions are displayed.
-In the design grid, the row Criteria is available for this purpose.
+In a query, you can define conditions so that only records meeting these conditions are displayed.
+The Criteria row in the design grid is used for this purpose.

 A criterion is similar to a formula.
-It is a string that may consist of field references, operators, and constants (values that are always the same).
+It is a string that can consist of field references, operators, and constants (values that remain the same).
 Query criteria are also called expressions.
-What may be formulated in a criterion depends on the data type of the field (text, numeric, date/time, yes/no).
+The formulation of a criterion depends on the data type of the field (text, numeric, date/time, yes/no).

 Category | Operators |